mda2894/portfolio/README.md

 # portfolio

 A small portfolio, demonstrating some of my experience with various data analysis methods and programming languages.
 Also includes some of my projects/papers/presentations from grad school, to give a taste of my scientific writing.
-All code and writing is entirely my own, except where noted otherwise.
+All code and writing is entirely my own, unless noted otherwise.

 ## Contents